Helyousfi/CLR-CommonLanguageRuntime-/README.md

 # CLR-CommonLanguageRuntime-
 ## App Domains
-An app domain is a container where .NET code can run.
+An app domain is a logically isolated container in which .NET code runs.

 ## The CLR
 The CLR (Common Language Runtime) is the central element of the .NET architecture.
 The CLR is a software layer that handles the execution of .NET application code.